jzt/til/osx/secure-erase.md

 * r - remove the contents of directories recursively
 * s - only overwrite with a single pass of random data
 * z - after overwriting, zero blocks used by file

+# NOTE: This command is removed in OS X Mojave